-You’ve probably noticed the expiration date on your credit card.
-It doesn’t mean your account is closing or you need to reapply.
-In most cases, your card issuer will send you a new card so you can continue using your account without delay.
+Anxious about the expiration date on your credit card?
+Good news.
+Your card expiring doesn’t mean your account is closing or that you need to reapply.
+In fact, in most cases, your card issuer will automatically send you a new card so you can continue using your account without delay.

-Let’s dive into what credit card expiration dates mean, why they exist and what to expect when yours approaches.
+Let’s dive into what credit card expiration dates mean, why they exist and what to expect when your card expires.

 How often do credit cards expire?

-Credit card expiration dates vary by issuer, but most cards are set to expire every 3 to 5 years.
-This cycle helps ensure the card remains secure and functional while keeping you updated with the latest technology.
+Credit card expiration dates vary by issuer, but most cards are set to expire every 2 to 5 years.
+This cycle helps ensure the card remains functional while preventing fraud and keeping you up to date with the latest technology.

 Why do credit cards expire?